 It is suggested to collect information about video coding challenges in various business areas.
 Call for test materials reflecting recent video industry trends, giving the preference to challenging materials.
 Conduct testing for different types of content.
 Identify new testing classes for updated CTC.
-Re-establish activity on low latency and constrained complexity video coding targeting establishing more realistic test conditions for o delay applications.
+Re-establish activity on low latency and constrained complexity video coding targeting establishing more realistic test conditions for low delay applications.